Disease-Causing Microorganisms: A Deep Dive into Pathogens

 -

 Treatment: Fungal infections are treated with antifungal medications, which target specific fungal processes or structures.
-However, antifungal drugs can have significant side effects, and treatment can be prolonged.
+On the flip side, antifungal drugs can have significant side effects, and treatment can be prolonged.

 4. Protozoa: